elmerri/cpsc4160/README.md

 shoot at the snowball with smaller snowballs in order to dodge it.
 Once the player loses all 3 lives, they can either quit the game or restart.

-The game also includes God Mode as a feature, and incoporates both night and day appearances with background music to match.
+The game also includes God Mode as a feature, and incorporates both night and day appearances with background music to match.
 The heads-up display includes instructions for controls and important keys in the game, and can be toggled on and off with F1.